beetbox/beets/docs/index.rst

 :doc:`/reference/cli/` and :doc:`/reference/config` references.
 You might also be interested in exploring the :doc:`plugins </plugins/index>`.

-If you still need help, your can drop by the ``#beets`` IRC channel on Freenode, drop by `the discussion board`_, send email to `the mailing list`_, or `file a bug`_ in the issue tracker.
-Please let us know where you think this documentation can be improved.
+If you still need help, you can see `how to best contact the team in the README`_ Also, please let us know where you think this documentation can be improved.

 .. _beets: https://beets.io/
 .. _the mailing list: https://groups.google.com/group/beets-users
 .. _file a bug: https://github.com/beetbox/beets/issues
 .. _the discussion board: https://discourse.beets.io
+.. _how to best contact the team in the README: https://github.com/beetbox/beets#contact

 Contents
 --------